Our Shrewsbury and Finksburg locations will be open on July 4th from 9 AM to 3 PM.

 Pavilions offer many of the same benefits as gazebos but are less visually intrusive.
 They are a good option if you want to keep the eye line clear across your landscape.

-Penn Dutch Structures offers a wide variety of Amish-built outdoor shade structures perfect for any backyard.
-Explore our gazebos, pavilions, gazebos & more below.
+We offer a wide variety of Amish-built shade structures perfect for any backyard.
+Explore our gazebos, pavilions, pergolas & more below.

 Wooden Outdoor Pergola With Hanging Lights Over A Fireplace With Outdoor Furniture